-- 9.1 The Coach on the team bench may not enter the field of play during playing time under any circumstances but may do so during a shoot-out competition. - 9.2 The Team Manager, the Physiotherapist and substitute players nominated for that match, up to a maximum of ten persons, plus the Team Medical Doctor, if registered, must remain seated on the team bench during playing time, including time stoppages, unless the Technical Officer on duty or Umpire(s) direct otherwise or when implementing the substitution procedures.
+- 9.1 The Coach on the team bench may not enter the field of play during playing time under any circumstances. - 9.2 The Team Manager, the Physiotherapist and substitute players nominated for that match, up to a maximum of ten persons, plus the Team Medical Doctor, if registered, must remain seated on the team bench during playing time, including time stoppages, unless the Technical Officer on duty or Umpire(s) direct otherwise or when implementing the substitution procedures.
 The Coach nominated for the team bench must remain in an area designated by the Technical Officer on duty but need not be seated.
 Substitutes may leave their seats to warm up in an area designated by the Technical Officer on duty.
-The Team Medical Doctor and Physiotherapist may leave their seats to treat players at the end of the team bench. - 9.3 The nominated Team Manager is responsible for the conduct of all persons occupying the bench, must be present on the bench during the match and occupy the seat nearest to the technical officials' table. - 9.4 Vocal communication by team officials and/or players on the team bench must not be directed at the technical officials seated at the table, the Umpires and / or the players of the opposing team. - 9.5 If misconduct occurs after a Team Manager has been warned about acts of misconduct on their team bench, the Technical Officer on duty is empowered to order the person or persons involved to leave the team bench and remain in the team changing room for the rest of the match.
-After the match, the Technical Officer will report the circumstances to the Tournament Director who may take further disciplinary action.
+The Team Medical Doctor and Physiotherapist may leave their seats to treat players at the end of the team bench.

-- 9.6 No incapacity treatment is permitted on the field of play except for goalkeepers as provided below. - a If a player becomes incapacitated on the field of play, one of the Umpires may stop the match and assess whether or not the player requires attention. - b When a field player is incapacitated: - i the Umpire may authorise the registered Team Medical Doctor and/or Physiotherapist to enter the field of play; - ii if a team does not have such registered officials, the Umpire will authorise the onduty Medical Officer and / or Team Manager, to enter the field of play; - iii if necessary, the Umpire may also authorise stretcher bearers to enter the field of play; - iv persons authorised to enter the field of play are required to assist and remove the player concerned from the field of play as soon as it is safe to do so. - c When a goalkeeper is incapacitated: - i the Umpire may authorise the registered Team Medical Doctor and/or Physiotherapist to enter the field of play; - ii if a team does not have such registered officials, the Umpire will authorise the onduty Medical Officer and/or Team Manager, to enter the field of play; - iii if necessary, the Umpire may also authorise stretcher bearers to enter the field of play; - iv persons authorised to enter the field may bring material for treatment; they assess if required and as appropriate provide brief treatment or remove the goalkeeper concerned from the field of play as soon as it is safe to do so. - d If any person from the team bench and/or the on-duty Medical Officer enters the field of play to attend to a player other than a goalkeeper: - i that player must leave the field of play and return to the team bench area for a minimum of two minutes: - ii the two minutes period will be managed by the Technical Officials on duty; - iii the player required to leave the field of play may be substituted. - 9.7 If blood staining to the field of play occurs cleaning must immediately take place using a Non-Acid Disinfectant Surface Cleaner which is effective against antibiotic-resistant bacteria or, if such a material is not available, an 80% alcohol solution.
-During this operation there must be a time stoppage of play. - 9.8 No liquid or other refreshment may be consumed on the field of play.
+- 9.3 The nominated Team Manager is responsible for the conduct of all persons occupying the bench, must be present on the bench during the match and occupy the seat nearest to the technical officials' table. - 9.4 Vocal communication by team officials and/or players on the team bench must not be directed at the technical officials seated at the table, the Umpires and / or the players of the opposing team. - 9.5 If misconduct occurs after a Team Manager has been warned about acts of misconduct on his / her team bench, the Technical Officer on duty is empowered to order the person or persons involved to leave the team bench and remain in the team changing room for the rest of the match.
+After the match, the Technical Officer will report the circumstances to the Tournament Director who may take further disciplinary action. - 9.6 No incapacity treatment is permitted on the field of play.
+If a player becomes incapacitated on the field of play, one of the Umpires may stop the match and assess whether or not the player requires attention: - a the Umpire may authorise the registered Team Medical Doctor and / or Physiotherapist to enter the field of play; - b if a team does not have such registered officials, the Umpire will authorise the on-duty Medical Officer and / or Team Manager, to enter the field of play; - c if necessary, the Umpire may also authorise stretcher bearers to enter the field of play; - d persons authorised to enter the field of play are required to assist and remove the player concerned from the field of play as soon as it is safe to do so. - 9.7 If any person from the team bench and / or the on-duty Medical Officer enters the field of play to attend to a player: - a that player must leave the field of play and return to the team bench area for a minimum of two minutes: - b the two minutes period will be managed by the Technical Officials on duty; - c the player required to leave the field of play may be substituted. - 9.8 If blood staining to the field of play occurs cleaning must immediately take place using a Non-Acid Disinfectant Surface Cleaner which is effective against antibiotic-resistant bacteria or, if such a material is not available, an 80% alcohol solution.
+During this operation there must be a time stoppage of play. - 9.9 No liquid or other refreshment may be consumed on the field of play.
 Any player wishing to take refreshment during a match, including during time stoppages must leave the field of play.
 A goalkeeper may leave and re-enter the field of play adjacent to the goal.